-You must start the registration process with SAM prior to submitting a proposal package.
-To be eligible for SBIR awards, you must have an active SAM registration under North American Industry Classification System (NAICS) code 541713 or 541715 at the time of proposal selection.
+Per FAR 4.1102(a) "Offerors and quoters are required to be registered in SAM at the time an offer or quotation is submitted in order to comply with the annual representations and certifications..."
+To be eligible for SBIR awards, you must have an active SAM registration under North American Industry Classification System (NAICS) code 541713 or 541715 as a small business at the time of proposal submission.
+Note that your SAM registration must remain active through entire process from proposal submission to contract performance.
+If you are not registered, apply for registration immediately upon receipt of this solicitation.

-If you do not have an active SAM registration at the time of proposal selection, you will be ineligible for award.
-If you have started the registration process but did not complete the registration by the time of proposal selection, you will be ineligible for award.

-If you are not registered, you should consider applying for registration immediately upon receipt of this solicitation.
 Typically, SAM registration and updates to SAM registration take several weeks.
-NASA recommends to list Purpose of Registration as "All Awards" on your SAM Registration.
+In order to receive an SBIR/STTR award from NASA, purpose of registration must be listed as "All Awards" on your SAM Registration.
+Note that your SAM registration Doing Business As (DBA) name will appear on all contract documents.